DannyBen/opcode/README.md

 ## Bash Completion

 Opcode comes with bash completion.
-If you install opcode using the setup script, bash completion installation will be installed automatically.
+If you install opcode using the setup script, bash completion will be installed automatically.

 If you install opcode manually, and would like to enable bash completion, simply add this to your `~/.bashrc`: